TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 };
 ```

 At first glance, the first doesn't seem so bad... but the benefits of the second approach are huge!
+Since the values are assigned to keys in objects, instead of a bunch of long and isolated variable names, we can use briefer variable names that are arguably easier to read at a glance, where the object name helps give context.
+Normally, `name` and `marker` would not be reusable in the same scope, but via "namespacing", we can still use them as part of `playerOne.name` or `playerTwo.marker` etc. Folks on the Ruby track may be familiar with doing something similar via Ruby's modules; in JavaScript, it's very normal to use objects for this purpose.

-Grouping related data together into objects allows you to pass the data around easily.
+But naming isn't the only benefit.
+Grouping related data together into objects allows you to pass all the data around more easily.
 For example:

 ```javascript
 function gameOver(winningPlayer) {